 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding Policy (please click the link below) or we can provide you with a hard copy if you prefer.

 Each school has their own Safeguarding Policy and has local procedures in place.
-Selby Educational Trust follows the HR procedures of North Yorkshire County Council and these policies have been agreed with unions.
+Selby Educational Trust follows the HR procedures of North Yorkshire Council and these policies have been agreed with unions.

 Useful Websites for Parents